Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Statement of Need

-This tutorial is aimed at two groups of individuals:
+We are mathematicians and Python programmers with interests in game theory and pedagogy.
+This tutorial was created as a resource for computer workshops and for introducing mathematicians to programming.
+As a result, this tutorial is aimed at two groups of individuals:

-- those familiar with Python (programmers) who want to start to learn Game Theory,
+- those familiar with Python (programmers) who want to start to learn game theory,
--  mathematicians with little or no programming knowledge as a pathway to programming through the interesting subject that is Game Theory
+-  mathematicians with little or no programming knowledge as a pathway to programming through the interesting subject that is game theory

 Game theory is a field of applied mathematics interested in strategic interactions.
 Game theory itself has a number of sub fields and the one